mianmiantea2019/mianmiantea2019/README.md

 -------------------

-I've been learn coding for 3 years.
-After I completed the Harvard CS50 course , I started learn javascript and Java.
+I've been learning coding for 3 years.
+After completing the Harvard CS50 course, I started learning JavaScript and Java.

 *   🌍  I'm based in Altanta, GA
 *   ✉️  You can contact me at [simguoc@gmail.com](mailto:simguoc@gmail.com)